Site Map Home Contact

 Otherwise, roll it out into an IRA.
 However, be careful about the restrictions on IRA withdrawals.
 An IRA is a much less flexible retirement tool, as compared to a 401(k) plan.
 Also, you will likely get stuck with a 10% early withdrawal penalty if you take an early distribution from an IRA plan.
 So, if you have to take a distribution as soon as a QDRO is processed, take the distribution before you roll any money into an IRA.

-In other words, I suggest that a former spouse who receives a QDRO portion of a 401(k) plan should remove that account from the control of the participant spouse's employer.
+In other words, I suggest that an Alternate Payee who receives a QDRO portion of a 401(k) plan should remove that account from the control of the participant spouse's employer.